 Since the World Mining Competition’s inauguration, the competition has been hosted in one of the world’s healthiest and fastest growing mining economies, Saskatchewan.
-Currently, Saskatchewan is ranked the best mining jurisdiction in Canada, and second best in the world.
+Currently, Saskatchewan is ranked #1 in the world in the mining industry.
 Home to several of the world’s largest potash and uranium producing organizations, Saskatchewan’s industry expertise has contributed greatly to the success and development of The World Mining Competition.

 In 2015, the former National Mining Competition, was renamed to be the World Mining Competition.
 This name encompasses not only the presence of the delegates, but also the importance of international collaboration and global governance within the current mining economy.
 Schools from Canada, The United States, India, Germany, and The United Kingdom have competed multiple times in the World Mining Competition.
 The Organizing Committee is always looking to grow this roster!